CloseBrace/jsqh/01-10/05/readme.md

 Except, of course, the index and the value will change as it moves through the array.

-Before we get to talking about template literals like `${value}`, we're going to take a quick detour next week to talk about an important addition to desctructuring called the rest operator, which literally allows you to get the *rest* of an array.
+Before we get to talking about template literals like `${value}`, we're going to take a quick detour next week to talk about an important addition to destructuring called the rest operator, which literally allows you to get the *rest* of an array.

+*Enjoying these quick hits?
+You can get them five days early by [subscribing to our weekly newsletter](https://closebrace.com/newsletter/subscribe).*